Hr15h1/Attendance_system_using_facial_recognition/README.md

 # Attendance Management system using facial recognition

 This project implements an attendance management system using facial recognition technology.
-It utilizes PySide6 for the GUI, OpenCV and DeepFace library for camera operations, and SQLite for database management.
-The application allows users to start and stop the camera, mark attendance, and view attendance records.
+It utilizes PySide6 for the GUI, OpenCV and DeepFace library for camera operations, and PostgreSQL for database management.
+The application allows users to mark their attendance, and view attendance records.

 ## Features

-- **Facial Recognition**: Uses OpenCV to recognize faces and mark attendance.
+- **Facial Recognition**: Uses Deepface to recognize faces and mark attendance.
 - **GUI**: Built with PySide6 for a user-friendly interface.
 - **Database Management**: Uses SQLite to store and manage attendance records.
 - **CSV Integration**: Imports student details from CSV files.